HOrdover/craftlit-cranford/CURRENT-Book/004-Cranford Ch 4 - 682.md

 Ep 682 GREAT SCOTT!

 **==OH MY GOD I HAVE LIPSTICK ON MY TEETH!** **Can you cover me entirely** when I mentions the three premium options by showing screenshots of those sites?
 I put the screenshots into the 682 dropbox.
 **ALSO at 1:18** I say thank you/we couldn't do this without you, but I repeat that again after the names.
-Please cut the 1:18 version :==
+Please cut the 1:18 version==
 ## Patrons
 **For ep.
 682:**
 • Judi Serrato